 the side or trunk, identifying it as being capable of being propelled by LPG.

 Hydrogen powered vehicles can also be identified by the blue diamond-shaped decal with the lettering “Hydrogen.”
 Also as hydrogen vehicles are very new to the marketplace, manufacturers may have them branded with large, often flashy labels that help identify them.

 There are no standards for the labeling of biodiesel powered vehicles.
 However, some manufacturers such as Volkswagen have used the letters “TDI” to denote that the Jetta runs on diesel.
 Ford uses the “Power Stroke” wording

 or emblem and the F-250 label on the sides of its Super-Duty series trucks to denote that the truck runs on diesel

 or biodiesel.
 Dodge uses its BlueTec emblem on its diesel powered vehicles.

 Many ethanol, or flexible fuel vehicles, have a symbol or emblem on the side or trunk of the vehicle showing that the vehicle is capable of utilizing ethanol.
 The emblem style and size can vary by manufacturer.
 Ethanol vehicles can sometimes be identified by the color of its gasoline tank cap.
 Many ethanol vehicles come equipped with a bright yellow cap, usually labelled with an “E85” statement.

 This information is drawn from the Firefighter First Responder Safety Training course.
-Call the Mark Kemp at 304-293-5315 or email email@example.com to learn how to schedule a first responder training in your area.
+Call the NAFTC at (304) 293-7882 or email firstname.lastname@example.org to learn how to schedule a first responder training in your area.